Do You Need A Crafts Website?

 Your Own Crafts Website

-If you’re a beginner crafts seller, you need to keep doing what you’re doing well.
+If you’re a beginner crafts seller, you need to keep making crafts to sell.
 You need to continue to funnel customers to your page on Etsy/Ebay/Folksy/Facebook etc.

 But, in the longer term, you should be thinking about creating your own customer base.
 All of this effort, getting traffic to a third party website, means that they get to forge a relationship with your customers.
 And they really do.